FT-Lauderdale 40-YEAR OR OLDER BUILDING SAFETY PROGRAM

 The 40-year or Older Building Safety Program was created in 2005 and is now in effect throughout Broward County.
-Modeled after Miami-Dade County’s program which has been in effect since the 1970’s, Broward’s program calls for structural and electrical safety inspection for buildings 40 years old or older and every ten years, thereafter.
+Modeled after Miami-Dade County’s program which has been in effect since the 1970’s, Broward’s program calls for 40 year structural recertification for buildings 40 years old or older and every ten years, thereafter.

 Exempt from this program are:

 - One- and two-family dwellings

 - State of Florida owned buildings

 - Schools under the jurisdiction of the Broward County School Board